-Project Number: 2023-P7 Non- Motorized Program: Northwest Quadrant NEW

-Description: Replacement of sidewalks in this designated area of the city.
+Project Numb per: 2023-P7 Non- Motorized Program: Northwest Quad Irant NEW Description: Replacement of of sidewalks in this designated area of the city.
 See Figure 3.

 Justification: This program will allow us to address affected areas proactively and receive the cost savings of bidding it as a larger concrete project.
 Newly added to plan for continuation of program.
 This may be included in our Special Assessments as appropriate.
 Funded through the General Fund.